Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Combined_Introduction_Interim.md

 This project aims to build upon the work done by these previous groups, identifying the limitations of previous designs and improving on these features based on feedback given by Kitty Liao (founder of SMILE) and personal insight.

+#### Primary goal: (i) Make the electronics modular, (ii) minimise the compromise to insulation.

+Secondary objectives (only if primary satisfied):
+- implementing GPS tracking and data logging to external storage (as opposed to within Pi) on the electronics module
+- adapting the temperature prediction algorithm to account for the door open vs door closed

 # Teamworking

 <br />